VISA APPLICATION

 Visa Denials

 If your visa is denied, please review the travel.state.gov website for more information.
-Most visas are denied under section 214(b), or failure to sufficiently demonstrate nonimmigrant intent to the consular officer.
+Most visas are denied under Section 214(b), or failure to sufficiently demonstrate nonimmigrant intent to the consular officer.
 I.e. not sufficiently demonstrating strong ties to your home country that will compel you to leave the United States at the end of your temporary stay.

 Visa refusal under section 214(b) is not permanent - you may choose to reapply for an F-1 visa until you a successful.
 You will not need to re-pay the I-901 SEVIS fee if the Program Start Date on your Form I-20 has been deferred in a timely manner.
 You will need to file another DS-160 and repay the application fee and schedule another interview.
 You must be sure to present new information to the consular officer during your next attempt.